What is Consumer Law?: Course Fees 2026, Subjects, Top Colleges, Admissions.

 Read below some common FAQs:

-Consumer law is enforced by a variety of agencies, both at the federal and state level.
-Some of the most important agencies include:
+Consumer law is enforced by a variety of agencies.
+These work at both the federal and state levels.
+Some of the most important agencies are mentioned below -

 - Federal Trade Commission (FTC)